-The goals of the anesthesiology program are to educate resident physicians in the knowledge, skills and professional attitudes required for clinical excellence; to inspire a sense of enquiry and life-long learning into our trainees; and to develop the leaders in anesthesiology, pain medicine and healthcare for the 21st century
+The educational programs at the Department of Anesthesiology and Pain Medicine teach trainee physicians the knowledge, skills and professionalism required for clinical excellence; promote compassionate patient care; inspire a sense of enquiry and life-long learning; and develop leaders in anesthesiology, pain medicine, and critical care for the 21st century.

 For detailed eligibility information, please view the following documents:

 The University of Washington was founded in 1861 and is located in Seattle on the shores of Lake Washington.
 The UW School of Medicine has an outstanding national reputation for teaching, clinical service and research.
 Likewise, our department is ranked among the leading academic departments in the country.
 The Department of Anesthesiology & Pain Medicine was founded in 1960 by Dr. John Bonica, a world leader in regional anesthesia and pain management.

 We pride ourselves on the depth and breadth of the training we offer.
 When a physician completes our program, he or she is equipped to manage any clinical situation in the perioperative period.
 The University of Washington Medical Center is located on the university campus and our residents and faculty have ready access to scientists in all disciplines so that collaborative efforts are facilitated.
 The Department has extensive grant-supported basic and clinical research programs and many externally funded grants.

 In April 2011, the UW Anesthesiology & Pain Medicine Residency Training Program was reaccredited by the ACGME for a further period of 5 years following on from our previous 5 years.
 This achievement places our program in the top echelon of residency training programs nationally.